ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/observability/observe-metrics.md

 port=9797
 host="0.0.0.0"
 ```

-The descriptions of each configuration option are provided below with possible values.

 Configuration key | Description | Default value | Possible values
 --- | --- | --- | ---